JoaoSilveira/genshin-material-data/README.md

 This is where I will put data related to Genshin Impact characters, weapons, and related entities for ascension and talent leveling.

 The repository consists of data and scripts used to extract and update data.
+Its main purpose is to provide data in SQLite format.

+**The data here is not mine, it belongs to its rightful owner(s).** I just organized it in way convinent to me.

 ## Organization